bitcointoronto/hack.to/README.md

 which will start listening on <http://localhost:1313>.

 Note that in order to correctly pull the theme you should either clone `recursively` or initialize the submodules after you've cloned the repo.

-## Making Changes

-If you wanna make changes to this website there are a few things you can use to make your life easier:

 ## License